KyberNetwork/hackathon-bounties/README.md

 If you have your own idea that integrates with our protocol, why not apply for the official API prize?
 Dive into our tech, utilize it in a cool way and show us!

 ## Prizes
 Stand to win $2000 USD worth of KNC tokens for each bounty.
-The official API prize has a higher prize pool of $3000 USD worth of KNC tokens!
+The official API prize has a higher prize pool of $3000 SGD worth of KNC tokens!

 ## Judging Criteria
 ### 1. Idea